Okay, I wish to announce the delayed start of the program today.

 I don't know who they are.

-But uh I I just got the book yesterday, just came in the mail yesterday, and I didn't even order the thing.
+It just came in the mail yesterday, and I didn't even order the thing.

 I couldn't read the return address.

-To my home.
+Came UPS to my home.

-Yeah, and I don't I don't even know.
+Yeah, and I don't even know.

 I don't even know who sent it.

-The point is I haven't read the book.
+The point is, I haven't read the book.

 Do you not find it curious that the press is not curious at all about the allegations?